espressomd/espresso/doc/sphinx/electrostatics.rst

 particle distances and maximal pairwise error.
 The second tuning form just takes the maximal pairwise error and tries out a lot of switching radii to find out the fastest one.
-If this takes too long, you can change the value of the setmd variable ``timings``, which controls the number of test force calculations.
+If this takes too long, you can change the value of the property :attr:`espressomd.system.System.timings`, which controls the number of test force calculations.

 ::